 First up, I have to tell you about the rotary blade.
 After all, this is a sewing blog, right?!
 This amazing little blade can cut intricate designs and does a wonderful job cutting fabric.
 So far I haven’t met a fabric it couldn’t cut through.
 I can’t tell you how long I’ve been waiting for a machine that could easily cut fabric without it needing to have a backing attached.
 I can finally make all those busy books that I’ve had planned for the past three years!

-It also has a Knife Blade which is perfect for cutting thicker materials like balsa wood, matboard and chipboard.
+It also has a Knife Blade which is perfect for cutting thicker materials like balsa wood, heavy leather, matboard and chipboard.
 (Pretty amazing right?)
 I can hardly wait to start creating some fun home decor items to hang on my walls!
 This machine has 10 times more cutting power than any other machine in its class, which is pretty impressive to say the least.
 Imagine an X-ACTO blade but with incredible precision and greater force, that’s the knife blade for you!

 This blade makes cutting intricate fabric appliques a breeze!
 This blade requires a bonded backing in order to cut and is every quilter’s dream tool!

-The Maker machine still has a Fine-Point Blade which is perfect for paper projects and iron-on vinyl.
+machine still uses the Fine-Point Blade which is perfect for every day projects like paper, Iron-On and Vinyl.